GSTJ/GSTJ/README.md

 # Gabriel Taveira

-Over seven years of experience in the market.
+Over eight years of experience in the market.
 I've worked on projects of all sizes - from startups to tech giants, from delivery apps to AI companies and fintechs.

 Some companies that have worked with me are AB-InBev, X-Team, Coinbase and Meta.